AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 The datasets that have been enabled for Profile data are used to populate customer profiles after data has been ingested.
 See the section  on [enabling datasets for Profile](#enable-profile) to learn more.

-To filter your dataset based on whether they have been enabled for Profile select the [!UICONTROL Yes] check box from the filter options.
+To filter your dataset based on whether they have been enabled for Profile, select the [!UICONTROL Yes] check box from the filter options.

 ![The filter options of the Datasets workspace with the [!UICONTROL Included in Profile] section highlighted.](../images/datasets/user-guide/included-in-profile.png)

-The list of applied filters are displayed above the filtered results.
+The list of applied filters is displayed above the filtered results.

 ![The Browse tab of the Datasets workspace with the list of applied filters highlighted.](../images/datasets/user-guide/applied-filters.png)

 ## Sort datasets by created date {#sort}

-Datasets in the Brose tab can be sorted by either ascending or descending dates.
+Datasets in the [!UICONTROL Browse] tab can be sorted by either ascending or descending dates.
 Select the [!UICONTROL Created] or [!UICONTROL Last updated] column headings to alternate between ascending and descending.
 Once selected, the column indicates this with either an up or down arrow to the side of the column header.

 ![The Browse tab of the Datasets workspace with the Created and Last updated column highlighted.](../images/datasets/user-guide/ascending-descending-columns.png)